vanillaSlice/99-problems/README.md

 # 99 Problems

-My attempts at solving the problems found [here](https://github.com/shekhargulati/99-problems) with jUnit5 and Java 8.
+My attempts at solving some of the problems found [here](https://github.com/shekhargulati/99-problems) with jUnit5 and Java 8.